-Parameter Description SIP Move the switch to the right to enable SIP.
+Parameter Description High priority for IPTV Move the switch to the right to assign a higher priority for IPTV traffic.
+Move the switch to the left so that online games traffic could have a higher priority.
+High priority for service traffic Move the switch to the right to assign a higher priority for passing LCP and DHCP packets.
+Such a setting allows keeping a persistent Internet connection at high load.
+It can lead to a small loss of performance.
+High priority for Web interface and Telnet Move the switch to the right to assign a higher priority for packets related to Telnet and web-based management of the router at high load.
+It can lead to a small loss of performance.
+SIP Move the switch to the right to enable SIP.
 Such a setting allows using the SIP ALG function.
 This function allows VoIP traffic to pass through the NAT-enabled router.
-15 RTSP Move the switch to the right to enable RTSP.
+14 RTSP Move the switch to the right to enable RTSP.
 Such a setting allows managing media stream: fast forward streaming audio/video, pause and start it.
 PPPoE pass through Move the switch to the right to enable the PPPoE pass through function.
 IPsec pass through Move the switch to the right to enable the IPsec pass through function.
 L2TP pass through Move the switch to the right to enable the L2TP pass through function.
 PPTP pass through Move the switch to the right to enable the PPTP pass through function.

-15 On the Connections Setup / WAN page, create a WAN connection, move the SIP switch to the right on the Advanced / ALG/Passthrough page, connect an Ethernet cable between a LAN port of the router and the IP phone.
+14 On the Connections Setup / WAN page, create a WAN connection, move the SIP switch to the right on the Advanced / ALG/Passthrough page, connect an Ethernet cable between a LAN port of the router and the IP phone.
 Specify SIP parameters on the IP phone and configure it to obtain an IP address automatically (as DHCP client).